felc18-blip/art-book-next/README.md

-# Art Book Next for JELOS
+# Art Book Next for UnofficialOS
-A simple theme for the version of EmulationStation used in [JELOS](https://www.jelos.org).
+A simple theme for the version of EmulationStation used in [UnofficialOS](https://www.unofficialos.org).
 Based on the style of a coffee table book.

 *If you are using Batocera, ES-DE or Retropie please see the "Versions for other ES forks" section below.*